ShadowTwin41/generative_networks/readme.md

-# Can Synthetic Data Replace Real Data?
-Feasibility Demonstrated in Head and Neck CT Images and Brain Tumour MRI Images
+# Beyond Anonymization: A Feasibility Study of Stand-Alone Synthetic Data for Privacy-Preserving Medical AI

 ## Table of Contents